Omoluwabi: Anti omoluwabi

+The Yoruba people recognize the importance of holding individuals accountable for their actions.
+Anti-Omoluwabi are not tolerated, and their actions are met with social and cultural sanctions.
+This ensures that the values of Omoluwabi remain intact, guiding the community toward a path of righteousness and prosperity.

+In conclusion, Anti-Omoluwabi pose a significant threat to the values and principles that underpin Yoruba culture.
+By understanding and rejecting these negative influences, the Yoruba people can preserve the integrity of their community, upholding the noble ideals of Omoluwabi for generations to come.

+Traits

 An omoluwabi demonstrates and exhibits the inherent virtue and value of Iwapele.
 Iwapele is ultimately the basis of moral conduct in Yoruba culture and a core defining attribute of an omoluwabi.
-The most fundamental of these principles demonstrated by an omoluabi are;
+The most fundamental of these principles demonstrated by an omoluabi are: